Anagennisi Giannitsa F.C.: Merger with A.S. Giannitsa

 In July 2019, and while the risk of dissolution was visible, as the historical Anagennisi Giannitsa had been relegated to the second division of the local league (A' Division EPS Pellas), they merged with A.S.
 Giannitsa, who competed in the championship of the third national division, creating the "Anagennisi Giannitsa Sports Club".
 From the 2019–20 season, Anagennisi Giannitsa returned to the national championships, participating in the third national division.

 From September 2021, the team again started using the name "A.S.
 Giannitsa".
-The team was based on young talented kids from the their hometown and the surrounding area,.
+The team was based on young talented kids from their hometown and the surrounding area,.
 Indicative of this effort is that in a cup match they beat Edessaikos, in the local derby of Pella, with 5–0.
 The main goal of the team is the return of fans to the field, the promotion of new footballers from the team's academies and its establishment in the professional categories.